olliepalmer/parallel-worlds-course/pages/podcast/w02e01-exercises.md

 But try to capture the sounds that make up your day.
 Listen back to them.
 If the recording is bad, just think – hey, I can do better tomorrow!
 If you want to send me some of your daily sounds, you can also record them on a voicemail, link in the show notes!

 That is it for today.
 I hope you enjoyed this little journey.
 I look forward to hearing your sounds.

+## Exercises

+### Today’s writing exercise

+- 5-minute free write about life and surroundings at the moment

+### Today’s audio exercise

+- A tour around your immediate surroundings as if you’re a tour guide

 ## Further Reading